deep-security/aws-config/README.md

 <tr>
   <td>dsTenant</td>
   <td>string</td>
-  <td>**Optional as long as dsHostname is specified**.
+  <td><i>Optional as long as dsHostname is specified</i>.
 Indicates which tenant to sign into within Deep Security</td>
 </tr>
 <tr>
   <td>dsHostname</td>
   <td>string</td>
-  <td>**Optional as long as dsTenatn is specified**.
+  <td><i>Optional as long as dsTenant is specified</i>.
 Defaults to Deep Security as a Service.
 Indicates which Deep Security manager the rule should sign into</td>
 </tr>
 <tr>
   <td>dsControl</td>